-Valentinus lived in the 2nd century and considered a “Gnostic” (gnosis), Christian mystic and poet.
+Valentinus lived in the 2nd century and considered a “Gnostic” (gnosis), The Christian Gnostic Ideas of Valentinus made him a mystic and poet.
 Valentinus was born in Phrebonis in upper Egypt about 100 AD and began his career teaching in Alexandria around 120AD.
 Valentinus became a disciple of Theudas who taught him secret wisdom which supposedly St. Paul taught privately to his inner circle.

 Gnostics had a reputation for having visions of the risen Christ and inspired understanding of Christ’s message, Valentinus was one of them.
 In 136 AD, he went to Rome and was widely respected for his eloquence and mystic thought.
 He taught in Rome for at least ten years and died there around 155 AD.
 His work was not included in the cannons of the church.

 Valentinian Theology, The Secret Tradition

 Mediation, prayer and study provide the keys to Jesus’ message.
 Mystical understanding does not always fall into place with a child’s disposition accepting the truth behind church doctrine.
 The message requires contemplation and awareness.

 Jesus spoke to his disciples discretely saying “The secrets of the kingdom of heaven have been given to you, but to the rest comes by means of metaphors and parables so some may look but not see and listen but not understand.”
 When Saint Paul encountered Christ in a vision (2 Corinthians 12:2-4; Acts 9:9-10), he received the secret teaching mysteriously experienced as Gnosis, apparently it came to him in the same fashion as did the Gnostic Ideas of Valentinus.

 Incomprehensible and cannot be;

 Encompasses all things